App version: 0.1.0

 7. When Your Original Loan Was Through the Dealer

 Refinancing may be ideal if you have car loan debt through the dealer.
 If you signed a retail installment sale contract when buying a vehicle off the lot of a dealership, the dealer may have sold the retail installment contract to a third-party lender, such as a bank or finance company.
 This is called indirect financing because it leaves you indebted with a third-party financial institution that didn’t provide you with the auto loan financing directly.
 Dealerships that arrange indirect financing don’t necessarily arrange the best terms and conditions for you, so exploring your refinancing options may be right for you.How soon can you refinance?
-You may have the option to refinance your auto loan almost immediately.Recommended: Tips for Saving Money on a Car
+You may have the option to refinance your auto loan almost immediately.Recommended: How Much Does It Cost to Refinance a Car?

 When Shouldn’t I Refinance My Car Loan?